University Academic Advising Committee (UAAC)

 - Promote collaboration, learning, and sharing of advising best practices across campus

-- Provide and promote professional development opportunities for advisers
+- Provide and promote professional development opportunities for advisors

 - Represent the concerns and issues of academic advising to administration and others as appropriate

-- Conduct institutional assessments of advising including both adviser and student input
+- Conduct institutional assessments of advising including both advisor and student input

 The University Academic Advising Committee meets once a month throughout the academic year.
-Meetings are open to all advisers at Iowa State.
+Meetings are open to all advisors at Iowa State.

 UAAC has created a centralized site for information sharing and updates on the university’s CANVAS platform.
-The site contains UAAC meeting agendas/minutes, as well as adviser training materials, and recorded training webinars.
+The site contains UAAC meeting agendas/minutes, as well as advisor training materials, and recorded training webinars.

 Professional Development Activities

 The Office of the Senior Vice President and Provost is committed to supporting the ongoing professional development of the university’s academic advisors by providing support to UAAC’s Professional Development Committee.
 In a typical year, the Professional Development Committee sponsors these events: